LamaNIkesh/WebInterfaceDocumentation/docs/source/index.rst

 * Visualisation of the spike train obtained after the simulation as raster plot.

-The main documentation for the user side is organized into few sections:
+The documentation is divided into two parts:

+Information for users on how to use and what are the features and limitations:

 * :ref:`user-docs`

-Information for developers about the development:
+Information for developers:

 * :ref:`dev-docs`

 .. _user-docs:
 .. toctree::
 	:maxdepth: 2
 	:caption: User Documentation